iaguest/cloud-dev-capstone-project/README.md

 # Functionality of the application

-* The application allows a watchlist of stock tickers e.g. AAPL, TSLA etc to be created and monitored via a React frontend.
+* The application allows a private watchlist of stock tickers e.g. AAPL, TSLA etc to be created and monitored via a React frontend.

 * The application uses the yahoo-finance node.js library to supply the data (see https://www.npmjs.com/package/yahoo-finance).
 This is available freely to use under an MIT license.